luyaojie/awesome-nlp-resource/README.md

 <span id='textgeneration'>Text Generation</span>
 ----
   - [ACL Title and Abstract Dataset](https://github.com/EagleW/ACL_titles_abstracts_dataset) This dataset gathers 10,874 title and abstract pairs from the ACL Anthology Network (until 2016).
+  - [Tencent Automatic Article Commenting](http://ai.tencent.com/upload/PapersUploads/article_commenting.tgz) A large-scale Chinese dataset with millions of real comments and a human-annotated subset characterizing the comments’ varying quality.
+This dataset consists of around 200K news articles and 4.5M human comments along with rich meta data for article categories and user votes of comments.
+  - Data-to-Text
     - [Wikipedia Person and Animal Dataset](https://eaglew.github.io/patents/) This dataset gathers 428,748 person and 12,236 animal infobox with description based on Wikipedia dump (2018/04/01) and Wikidata (2018/04/12).
     - [WikiBio](https://github.com/DavidGrangier/wikipedia-biography-dataset) This dataset gathers 728,321 biographies from wikipedia.
 It aims at evaluating text generation algorithms.
 For each article, it provide the first paragraph and the infobox (both tokenized).
-  - [Tencent Automatic Article Commenting](http://ai.tencent.com/upload/PapersUploads/article_commenting.tgz) A large-scale Chinese dataset with millions of real comments and a human-annotated subset characterizing the comments’ varying quality.
-This dataset consists of around 200K news articles and 4.5M human comments along with rich meta data for article categories and user votes of comments.
+    - [Rotowire](https://github.com/harvardnlp/boxscore-data) This dataset consists of (human-written) NBA basketball game summaries aligned with their corresponding box- and line-scores.
+    - [MLB](https://github.com/ratishsp/data2text-entity-py) The MLB dataset will also be uploaded soon.
+Details in *Data-to-text Generation with Entity Modeling, ACL 2019*

 <span id='sentiment'>Sentiment</span>
 ---------
   - [MPQA 3.0](http://mpqa.cs.pitt.edu/corpora/mpqa_corpus/) This corpus contains news articles and other text documents manually annotated for opinions and other private states (i.e., beliefs, emotions, sentiments, speculations, etc.).
 The main changes in this version of the MPQA corpus are the additions of new eTarget (entity/event) annotations.
-  - [SenticNet](http://sentic.net) SenticNet provides a set of semantics, sentics, and polarity associated with 100,000 natural language concepts.
-SenticNet consists of a set of tools and techniques for sentiment analysis combining commonsense reasoning, psychology, linguistics, and machine learning.
   - [SentiWordNet](http://sentiwordnet.isti.cnr.it) SentiWordNet is a lexical resource for opinion mining.
 SentiWordNet assigns to each synset of WordNet three sentiment scores: positivity, negativity, objectivity.
   - [NRC Word-Emotion Association Lexicon ](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm) The NRC Emotion Lexicon is a list of English words and their associations with eight basic emotions (anger, fear, anticipation, trust, surprise, sadness, joy, and disgust) and two sentiments (negative and positive).
   - [Stanford Sentiment TreeBank](https://nlp.stanford.edu/sentiment/index.html) SST is the dataset of the paper: Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank Richard Socher, Alex Perelygin, Jean Wu, Jason Chuang, Christopher Manning, Andrew Ng and Christopher Potts Conference on Empirical Methods in Natural Language Processing (EMNLP 2013)